MShake/tdd-roman-number-parser/README.md

 The goal of the project is to study Test Driven Development and implement an algorithm with JAVA under this method.

 ## Run App
-Simply checkout the project and run com.devrider.App with number as parameter.
+Simply checkout the project and run com.devrider.AppConsole.

 ## Run Tests
 Simply checkout the project and run the com.devrider.units.RomanNumberParserTest.